SoullessCookie/SoullessCookie/README.md

 <h1 align="center"> Hello There 👋 </h1>

 * I am [WrigglySplash]().
-Currently I am a third year student at Wake Tech CC in IT with specialization in Network Security Architecture
+Currently I am a third year student at UNCW in Cybersecurity with specialization in Network Security Architecture

 * I was a C++ Developer for Team Deciduo :toolbox: and Lu-ai contributer :sparkles:.

-* Founder of objectoriented.net.
+* Founder of objectoriented.net (Temporarily under construction).

 * I am currently working with Javascript and C++.